python/cpython/Doc/library/ctypes.rst

 ctypes tutorial
 ---------------

-Note: The code samples in this tutorial use ``doctest`` to make sure that they actually work.
+Note: The code samples in this tutorial use :mod:`doctest` to make sure that they actually work.
 Since some code samples behave differently under Linux, Windows, or Mac OS X, they contain doctest directives in comments.

 Note: Some code samples reference the ctypes :class:`c_int` type.
 This type is an alias for the :class:`c_long` type on 32-bit systems.
 So, you should not be